-- 620-699: You’re eligible for most mortgages including those backed by the government (FHA, VA and USDA loans), conforming loans from Fannie Mae and Freddie Mac (3% down payment) and wholly private (conventional) mortgages.
-Only jumbo (outsized) loans are probably beyond you.
+- 620-699: You’re eligible for most mortgages including those backed by a government agency (FHA, VA and USDA loans) and conventional mortgages (both conforming loans from Fannie Mae and Freddie Mac or private loans).
+Only jumbo loans are probably beyond you.

 - 740-850: You’ll have your pick of mortgage types and low interest rates.
 Even if your down payment is low, you’ll probably qualify for a lower mortgage insurance payment.

 But remember the golden rule: The higher your credit score the lower your mortgage rate should be.
+A lower credit score will mean higher interest rates.
 So it’s always worth continually improving your credit score until it’s nearly perfect.

 Minimum credit score by loan type

 The minimum credit score will vary by loan type.

 What’s the minimum credit score for conventional loans?

 Most conventional loans — including “conforming loans” that meet Fannie or Freddie rules — will require a minimum credit score of 620.

 What’s the minimum credit score for FHA loans?

 The credit score threshold to qualify for an FHA loan is 500 if you can put 10% down, and 580 with a down payment of 3.5%.
 The minimum credit score is determined by the Federal Housing Administration.